pulkitagrawal34/Kagggle-Titanic-Dataset/README.md

-This repository contains the solution code for popular titanic kaggle Dataset.
+This repository contains the Dataset and solution code on jupyter notebook for popular titanic kaggle Dataset.